eatcodesforlife/kanbantakehomeproject-pixelsoft/README.md

     * When user clicks "Start" the task is added in the "In Progress" section.

-__In Progress section__
+__In Progress section:__

 * [x] __Timer__
-  *  A running timer is added into task card to show amount of time in work.
+  *  A running timer is added into the task card to show amount of time in work.
 * [x] __Resolve__
   * A resolve button is button is added into the task card.
-  * When user clicks "resolve", hours worked will be calculated against the constant rate and with this data the task is moved to Done section.
+  * When user clicks "resolve", hours worked will be calculated against the constant hourly rate and with this data the task is moved to Done section.

-__Done section__
+__Done section:__

 * [x] Task shown includes calculated rate(hours worked * hourly rate).